zeljkoobrenovic/grounded-architecture/_posts/2022-07-03-culture-map.md

 </style>

-In multinational organizations, architects will need to work with many different cultures. **Awareness of cultural differences** is even more important for architects, as they are bridging diverse cultures and domains (technology, business, product, organization).
+In multinational organizations, architects work across many different cultures. **Awareness of cultural differences** matters even more for architects because they bridge not only national cultures, but also professional cultures across technology, business, product, and organization.

+This chapter plays an important role in the manuscript because it explains one of the main reasons architectural work is harder than it first appears.
+Grounded Architecture depends on collaboration across boundaries, and culture is one of the forces that shapes how those boundaries are experienced in practice.
+If architects ignore culture, they will often misread behavior, trust, conflict, and decision-making.

 <div class="quote">
 Awareness of cultural differences is even more important for architects, bridging people with diverse cultures and from diverse domains (technology, business, domain, organization).
 </div>

-The work of Erin Meyer, **[The Culture Map](https://erinmeyer.com/books/the-culture-map/)**, is a beneficial tool for working harmoniously with people from various cultures and backgrounds.
-Meyer’s model contains **eight scales**, each representing a key area, showing how cultures vary from extreme to extreme.
-The eight scales describe a continuum between the two ends which are diametric opposite or competing positions:
+Erin Meyer’s **[The Culture Map](https://erinmeyer.com/books/the-culture-map/)** is a useful tool for working more effectively with people from different cultures and backgrounds.
+Meyer’s model contains **eight scales**, each representing a key area where cultures vary along a continuum:

 * **Communicating** – Are cultures low-context (simple, verbose, and clear) or high-context (rich deep meaning in interactions)?
 * **Evaluating** – When giving negative feedback, does one give it directly or prefer being indirect and discreet?